 ACCC misunderstands solar tariffs

-The ACCC’s most recent report into the energy sector has misunderstood the history and current economics of solar feed-in tariffs around the Australia, according to the Alternative Technology Association (ATA).
+The ACCC’s most recent report into the energy sector has misunderstood the history and current economics of solar feed-in tariffs around the Australia, according to Renew.

 The ACCC claims in the report that solar owners continue to receive generous “subsidies” through state-based feed-in tariffs.

-But Damien Moyse, the ATA’s policy and projects manager, said high tariffs had been closed in most states around 2012 and since that time were at a level commensurate with the wholesale price of energy.
+But Damien Moyse, Renew’s policy and research manager, said high tariffs had been closed in most states around 2012 and since that time were at a level commensurate with the wholesale price of energy.
 In Victoria, the feed-in tariff is set each year by the Essential Services Commission in line with the average wholesale price that year.

 “Electricity, whether it is put into the grid from a coal-fired generator or a rooftop solar system, is a commodity and has economic value,” Mr Moyse said.